Publisher (English): Aleph Book Company

 Publisher (Tamil): Sixthsense Publishing (forthcoming)

-Rights: World rights available (excluding Indian subcontinent, translation rights for French, German, Hindi, Italian, Marathi, Tamil)
+Rights: Translation rights available for Indian and International languages excluding Hindi, Italian, Marathi, Tamil)

 EXCERPTS FROM SOME REVIEWS:

 “This book is full of frameworks, woven into each other.
 While frameworks of management science seek to be objective, the frameworks of Business Sutra are primarily subjective.
 The book does not seek to sell these frameworks, or justify them as the truth.
 They are meant to be reflective, and not prescriptive.” – The Hindu

 “This isn’t a review.
 This book can’t be reviewed.
 It has to be read.
 Given the way Devdutt Pattanaik writes, it is great fun to read.
 There are nuggets here and there.
 Perhaps one shouldn’t call them wisdom.
 These are different ways of looking at things.
 They make you think and that’s Devdutt’s USP – to give a new twist to stuff one is already vaguely familiar with.” – Bibek Debroy